Japanese destroyer Murasame (1935)

-History
+Construction and commissioning

 The Shiratsuyu-class destroyers were modified versions of the Hatsuharu class, and were designed to accompany the Japanese main striking force and to conduct both day and night torpedo attacks against the United States Navy as it advanced across the Pacific Ocean, according to Japanese naval strategic projections.
 Despite being one of the most powerful classes of destroyers in the world at the time of their completion, none survived the Pacific War.

 Murasame, built at the Fujinagata Shipyards in Osaka was laid down on 1 February 1934, launched on 20 June 1935 and commissioned on 7 January 1937.

-Operational history
+WWII

-At the time of the attack on Pearl Harbor, Murasame was assigned to Destroyer Division 2 of Destroyer Squadron 4 of the IJN 2nd Fleet, and had sortied from Mako Guard District as part of the "Operation M" (the invasion of the Philippines, covering landings at Vigan and Lingayen Gulf).
+At the time of the attack on Pearl Harbor, Murasame was the flagship of destroyer division 2 (Murasame, Harusame, Yūdachi, Samidare) under Captain Tachibana Masao, and was assigned to the IJN 2nd Fleet, and had sortied from Mako Guard District as part of the "Operation M" (the invasion of the Philippines, covering landings at Vigan and Lingayen Gulf).
 On 26 December, she collided with minesweeper W-20 off of Kaohsiung, Taiwan, suffering minor damage.

 From January 1942, Murasame participated in operations in the Netherlands East Indies, including the invasions of Tarakan Island, Balikpapan and eastern Java.
-During the Battle of the Java Sea, Murasame engaged a group of Allied destroyers.
+During the Battle of the Java Sea, Murasame engaged a group of Allied cruisers and destroyers with her torpedo battery, but missed all of them.
+However, in the aftermath of the battle, Murasame was sweeping for enemy ships when she, along with other ships noticed the hospital ship SS Op Ten Noort rescuing survivors from several sunken allied warships.
+Murasame's guns helped to stop Op Ten Noort in her tracks, and she then escorted Op Ten Noort to Singapore, where she was converted into a Japanese prisoner of war ship.

 In March and April, Murasame was based at Subic Bay, from which she assisted in the invasion of Cebu and the blockade of Manila Bay in the Philippines.
 In May, she returned to Yokosuka Naval Arsenal for repairs.

 During the Battle of Midway on 4–6 June, Murasame was part of the aborted Midway Occupation Force under Admiral Nobutake Kondō.
-In late July, she transferred to Mergui via Singapore to join the Indian Ocean raiding force, but the operation was cancelled due to developments at Guadalcanal, and she returned to Truk on 21 August.
+In late July, Murasame damaged the Dutch submarine O-21 with a depth charge attack, before she transferred to Mergui via Singapore to join the Indian Ocean raiding force, but the operation was cancelled due to developments at Guadalcanal, and she returned to Truk on 21 August.
 During the Battle of the Eastern Solomons on 24 August, she was part of the escort for the battleship Mutsu, and during most of September, she was an escort for the seaplane tender Kunikawa Maru, exploring the Solomon Islands and Santa Cruz Islands for potential base locations.